mflowgen/mflowgen/docs/ug-assertions.rst

 The assertions defined in a node configuration file can be extended at graph construction time, meaning you can add your own design-specific assertions in each node.
-You can use the :py:mod:`Step.extend_preconditions` and :py:mod:`Step.extend_postconditions` methods to extend either list.
+You can use the :py:mod:`Node.extend_preconditions` and :py:mod:`Node.extend_postconditions` methods to extend either list.

 For example, say we wanted to add a check for clock-gating cells as a postcondition in our synthesis node.
 We can assert that this cell appears